Synerise/ios-sdk/README.md

 **IMPORTANT**

-If you have your own Push Notifications implementation, you can disable In App Notification Alerts from Synerise SDK.
+If you have your own Push Notifications implementation, you can disable In App Notification Alerts from **Synerise SDK**.
 Just set one configuration option in two ways.

 First approach: